MISP/misp-rfc/misp-object-template-format/raw.md

 ~~~~
 {
-  "name": "credit-card",
-  "description": "A payment card like credit card, debit card or any similar cards which can be used for financial transactions.",
-  "meta-category": "financial",
-  "uuid": "2b9c57aa-daba-4330-a738-56f18743b0c7",
-  "version": 1,
   "requiredOneOf": [
     "cc-number"
   ],
   "attributes": {
     "version": {
-      "description": "yabin.py and regex.txt version used for the generation of the yara rules.",
+      "description": "Version of the card.",
       "ui-priority": 0,
-      "misp-attribute": "comment"
+      "misp-attribute": "text"
     },
     "comment": {
       "description": "A description of the card.",